koenhoeijmakers/laravel-translatable/README.md

 # About
-What makes this package so special is the way it handles the translations, first in how it retrieves them and second in how it stores them.
+What makes this package so special is the way it handles the translations, how it retrieves them, how it stores them, and how it queries them.

+### Querying
+Due to how the package handles the translations, querying is a piece of cake, while for other packages you would have a `->whereTranslation('nl', 'column', '=', 'foo')` method.

+But in this package you can just do `->where('column', '=', 'foo')` and it'll know what to query, just query how you used to!

 ### Retrieving
-When you retrieve a model from the database, the package will join the translation table with the translation of the current locale `config/app.php`, this makes it so that any translated column acts like it is "native" to the model, so just call `$model->column` and it'll work.
+When you retrieve a model from the database, the package will join the translation table with the translation of the current locale `config/app.php`.

+This makes it so that any translated column acts like it is "native" to the model, due to this we don't have to override a lot of methods on the model which is a big plus.

 Need the model in a different language? call `$model->translate('nl')` and you're done, now want to save the `nl` translation? just call `->update()`, the model knows in which locale it is loaded, and it'll handle it accordingly.